 CLOSE SEARCH

 Loan notes are a type of debt instrument that allows companies to raise capital from investors.
-They are essentially promissory notes that pledge the company to repay the investor with interest at a specified maturity date.
+They are essentially promissory notes that pledge the company to repay the debt to the investor with interest at a specified future date.

-Loan notes can be secured or unsecured, and they can have varying interest rates and repayment terms.
+In our experience loan notes offer great flexibility within a company’s financing strategy.
+They can be secured or unsecured, and can have varying interest rates and repayment terms.

 Convertible loan notes (CLNs) can be converted into shares of the company at a specified price.
 This means that investors have the option to convert their debt into equity if the company's value increases or even as a way to possibly gain control of the company for their own benefit.